Delyan Peevski: Controversy and sanctions

-In August 2021 it was reported that Delyan Peevski has filed a request before the US Treasury Department's Office of Foreign Assets Control (OFAC) to remove the sanctions.
+In August 2021 it was reported that Peevski filed a request before the US Treasury Department's Office of Foreign Assets Control (OFAC) to remove the sanctions.
 He is represented by the US law firm Morgan Lewis & Bockius LLP.

-In February 2023, the Foreign, Commonwealth and Development Office of the United Kingdom issued sanctions to several high-profile Bulgarian figures, amongst which Peevski.

-Since these sanctions took effect, Peevski has taken an active stance against Russian business interests in Bulgaria, in particular against Lukoil.
-Peevski has also become the most significant supporter of legislation favoring exports of ammunition and energy to Ukraine.
+In February 2023, the Foreign, Commonwealth and Development Office of the United Kingdom issued sanctions to several high-profile Bulgarian figures, including Peevski.
+Since these sanctions took effect, Peevski took an active stance against Russian business interests in Bulgaria, in particular against Lukoil.
+Peevski also become the most significant supporter of legislation favoring exports of ammunition and energy to Ukraine.
 In January 2024, he participated in a much-publicized call with President Volodymyr Zelensky.
-Since that time Peevski has met the European Union ambassadors to vouch full support for Ukraine in all parliamentary maters.
+Since that time Peevski has met the European Union ambassadors to vouch full support for Ukraine in all parliamentary sessions.